memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

  1. The persisted data is not portable due to endianness and integer size differences,
  2. The config will be corrupted if power is lost during the `save()` function,
- 3. If a `temperature` field is added to the struct, it will be read as `-1` upon firmare upgrade, which may be unexpected.
+ 3. If a `temperature` field is added to the struct, it will be read as `-1` upon firmware upgrade, which may be unexpected.

 So we see that even for the simplest products, persisting data to flash presents some mantainability challenges.